Performance Bounds for Quantum Feedback Control: Introduction

-Viewing (stochastic) optimal control problems through the lens of Hamilton-Jacobi-Bellman subsolutions~\cite{lions1982optimal} (or the dual perspective of occupation measures) endows them with a convex, albeit infinite-dimensional geometry~\cite{fleming_convex_1989,bhatt_occupation_1996,kurtz_existence_1998}.
-While the infinite-dimensional nature renders this perspective of little immediate practical value, the moment-sum-of-squares hierarchy~\cite{parrilo_structured_2000,lasserre_global_2001} allows to circumvent this issue in certain cases; under mild assumptions, it provides a mechanism to construct a sequence of increasingly tight, finite-dimensional convex approximations which in turn furnish a sequence of monotonically improving, practically computable bounds for the best attainable control performance.
-This approach has been applied to a range of classical optimal control problems~\cite{lasserre_nonlinear_2008,savorgnan_discrete-time_2009,holtorf2022stochastic}.
-To apply this machinery to the quantum realm, we use quantum filtering theory~\cite{belavkin1988nondemolition,belavkin1992quantum} to cast quantum feedback control problems as stochastic optimal control problems.
-The result is a framework that enables the computation of informative bounds on the attainable feedback control performance for a rich class of quantum systems via conic optimization.
+The key insight to enable our construction is that viewing (stochastic) optimal control through the lens of linear programming over HJB subsolutions endows the problem with a convex, albeit infinite-dimensional, geometry~\cite{lions1982optimal,fleming1989convex,bhatt1996occupation}.
+From there, the moment-sum-of-squares hierarchy~\cite{parrilo2000structured,lasserre2001global} gives rise to a practical computational scheme; under mild assumptions, it generates a sequence of increasingly tight, tractable convex approximations to the original infinite-dimensional linear program which in turn furnishes a sequence of monotonically improving, practically computable bounds for the best attainable control performance.
+To apply this approach, which has already been considered for a range of classical control problems~\cite{lasserre2008nonlinear,savorgnan2009discrete,holtorf2024stochastic}, to the quantum realm, we leverage quantum filtering theory~\cite{belavkin1988nondemolition,belavkin1992quantum} and cast quantum feedback control problems as stochastic optimal control problems.
+The result is a method that enables the computation of informative bounds on the best attainable feedback control performance for a rich class of quantum systems under continuous observation via conic optimization.

-The remainder of this article is structured as follows.
-In Section~\ref{sec:notation} we briefly review our notation.
-Section~\ref{sec:control_problem} is dedicated to a formal description of the class of quantum control problems under consideration and a discussion of the key assumptions.
-We construct the hierarchy of convex bounding problems and analyze its convergence properties in Section~\ref{sec:bounding_problem}, and briefly discuss practically relevant extensions to it in Section~\ref{sec:extensions}.
-We showcase the practical utility of the proposed bounding framework with a qubit control example in Section~\ref{sec:example} before we conclude in Section~\ref{sec:conclusion}.
+The remainder of this article is organized as follows.
+First, Section~\ref{sec:notation} introduces our notation.
+Next, in Section~\ref{sec:control_problem}, we define the class of quantum feedback control problems under consideration and discuss key assumptions.
+Our main contribution, the construction and convergence analysis of a hierarchy of increasingly tight convex bounding problems for the best attainable quantum feedback control performance, is presented in Section~\ref{sec:bounding_problem}.
+Section~\ref{sec:extensions} briefly discusses extensions to this hierarchy.
+Finally, we demonstrate the practical utility of our bounding method with a qubit control example in Section~\ref{sec:example}, before we conclude in Section~\ref{sec:conclusion}.